-In an ideal world, machine learning pipelines would build themselves.
-As it sits though, this tedious process currently falls on the shoulders of data scientists and engineers.
+In an ideal world, machine learning pipelines would build themselves, but his tedious process currently falls on the shoulders of data scientists and engineers.
 As noted in “The Gotchas of ML/NLP”, the key to successfully building machine learning pipelines that produce accurate downstream models resides in finding the optimal combination of technology pieces and fitting them together into a smooth end result.

 Limitations to Manually Building ML Pipelines

-You’ve spent weeks – maybe even months – finding all the pieces and you’re ready to put them together.
+You’ve spent weeks—maybe months—finding all the pieces, and you’re ready to put them together.
 You separate them out carefully and begin piecing.
-Sometimes you get impatient and smash pieces together that don’t really fit together and hope they stick.
-And sometimes you get to the end of one of the puzzles and are missing a piece, so you craft your own, lower-quality piece out of cardboard and try to draw a cohesive picture on the piece but you’re not really that good at drawing, so your duck looks like a cat (or was it a cow?) and you hope no one will notice how ugly the finished product looks.
-Lucky for you, you found a new puzzle piece that would better complete the puzzle than your makeshift cardboard piece, but when you pull the old cardboard piece out the whole puzzle falls apart.
+Sometimes you get impatient and smash together ones that don’t really fit.
+And sometimes you’re missing a piece, so you pencil your best guess on some cardboard, and you hope no one notices.
+Occasionally, you find a new puzzle piece that fits better than your cardboard one, but when you pull the old piece out, the puzzle falls apart.
 Since, you know, that’s how physics works.

-You could have someone build a black-box pipeline for you, of course, but then you: 1) don’t know what all is actually happening underneath the hood and 2) don’t get the satisfaction of seeing your puzzle – er, pipeline – come to life.
+You could have someone build a black-box pipeline for you, but then you don’t know what is actually happening underneath the hood and don’t get the satisfaction of seeing your puzzle—er, pipeline—come to life.

 Remove the Barrier to ML

-Solutions like Jaxon become invaluable resources for building accurate ML models in a short amount of time.
+Solutions like Jaxon become invaluable resources for quickly building accurate ML models.
 They carefully construct the puzzle for you in a matter of days with the optimal combination of elements, all while leveraging your input as you see fit.

-For example, at each stage of the process Jaxon is automating steps that are traditionally performed by humans, dramatically improving upon the time usually spent finding the pieces and putting them together.
-By using Jaxon, humans are able to impart the best of their knowledge and intuition around a dataset or problem while allowing the platform to perform all the repetitive grunt work that is often a year (or more!)-long barrier to implementing a machine learning project.
+For example, at each stage of the process, Jaxon is automating steps that are traditionally performed by humans.
+With Jaxon, people can impart the best of their knowledge and intuition and then let the platform perform all the repetitive grunt work that often forms a year (or more!)-long barrier to implementing a ML project.

-On top of that, Jaxon integrates the latest state-of-the-art techniques as they become available and discerns if they are the right fit for your use case (just because it’s a new piece doesn’t mean it’s the right fit).
-That way, instead of having to hunt down the latest tech and piecemeal it into the already existing pipeline and hoping it works, you can sit back and know with confidence that you’re already leveraging the latest, greatest, and – most importantly – right solution(s) for your needs.
+On top of that, Jaxon integrates the latest state-of-the-art techniques as they become available and discerns if they work for your use case (just because it’s new doesn’t mean it fits).
+That way, instead of hunting down the latest tech, working it into the existing pipeline, and hoping it works, you can sit back and know with confidence that you’re already leveraging the latest, greatest, and—most importantly—right solution(s) for your needs.

 – Carly Stithem, Director of Marketing